zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  [end of dialogue]

 Our dialogue begins with Anya saying, “I don’t know how I’m going to get all of this work done before I go on vacation.”
-Estevan says, “Wh at you need to do is to delegate.”
+Estevan says, “What you need to do is to delegate.”
 To “delegate” means to give other peop le part of the work that you are supposed to do; asking other people, in other words,  to help you with your work – to give them things to do.

 Estevan says, “Stop being a control freak and get other p eople to help you with your work.”
 The expression “control freak” (freak) describe s a person who likes to be in control of everything, someone who doesn’t like other people helping them.
 A control freak is usually considered a negative desc ription of someone, although some people say, “Well, I’m a control freak.
 I  want everything to be done just the way I like it,” which means you have to do i t all yourself, usually.